shekhargulati/52-technologies-in-2016/36-webpack/README.md

 timelineModule.setTimeline(user);
 ```

-webpack will reload the changes and you will see error in the console as shown below.
+webpack will reload the changes, and you will see error in the console as shown below.

 ```
 ERROR in ./css/style.css